benathi/fasttext-multisense/README.md

 ```

 Sample output of the text8. *sub* and *sub2* correspond to the Spearman's correlation of the first and second Gaussian components.
 We can see that having two components with potentially disentangled meanings improve the Spearman's correlation for word similarity.

+Below is the output for word similarity evaluation on *text8*.
 ```
    Dataset        sub       sub2  sub-maxsim
 0       SL  26.746543  10.859781   27.699946